 After you record an invoice, expense, or sale, don’t toss the documentation.
 You might be audited and need to present the receipt or proof of the transaction.
 If your receipts are digital, be sure to make a cloud backup.
 Check with your tax preparer or CPA to find out if there’s anything else you need to be accumulating in your records to satisfy their reporting requirements.

 If you have employees, you’ll have payroll taxes, and those must be filed promptly along with monthly or quarterly reports.
 Income taxes demand quarterly estimates in most cases.
-For payroll taxes, you might want to engage an outside payroll company, so that they will handle your payroll taxes since these are complex.
+For payroll taxes, you might want to engage an outside payroll company to handle your payroll taxes since these are complex.
 A CPA is a smart bet for filing quarterly and annual tax statements.